 What if you have pets in the vehicle with you?

 Although pets such as dogs and cats have fur to keep them warm, they are still vulnerable to the damage that cold weather can bring if they are with you when you are stranded in your vehicle during a snowstorm.
 Pets can suffer from hypothermia and/or frostbite.

-It is important to keep your pets warm by huddling close together and covering them with a blanket or some other form of insulation.
+To help your pets survive a snowstorm in you car it is important to keep them warm by huddling close together and covering them with a blanket or some other form of insulation.
 Having an extra doggie jacket or boots in the vehicle will be helpful.

 Making yourself visible to rescuers to survive a snowstorm in your car